 Less is More in Small Spaces

 Heather mentions, “In smaller homes, layers are good.
 You’re not spreading outward, but upward.
 You can add texture and color.
 Just about anything.”
-Splashes of personality, spread throughout a small space, go a long way yet still provide a usable and welcoming space.
+Splashes of personality, spread throughout less space, go a long way yet still provide usable and welcoming space.

 Dwell Home Furnishings and Interior Design is moving beyond unrealistic parameters; mixing both a vision and functionality, to bring you comfort and design, to both large and small spaces.
 Heather and all of our other designers are here to help with any and all of your needs.